 Catherine Brown is the Vice President of Education Policy at American Progress.
-Previously, Brown served as a senior consultant for Leadership for Educational Equity, where she spearheaded Policy Leadership Academy—the organization’s flagship policy training program for senior policy, advocacy, organizing, and elected leaders—developed a nonpartisan policy brief series addressing topics ranging from teacher quality to school finance.
-In that role, she also helped conceptualize and launch the Policy Advisor Fellowship program, which places fellows with elected leaders, and devised a strategy to support the effectiveness of policy leaders.
+Previously, Brown served as a senior consultant for Leadership for Educational Equity, where she spearheaded Policy Leadership Academy, the organization’s flagship policy training program for senior policy, advocacy, organizing, and elected leaders.

-Brown served as the vice president of policy at Teach for America, where she provided strategic direction on a range of issues, managed the organization’s successful $50 million Investing in Innovation grant proposal, and represented the organization in meetings on Capitol Hill, at the U.S. Department of Education, and with key partners.
-Prior to her role at Teach for America, Brown served as the senior education policy advisor for the House Committee on Education and Labor, where she advised Chairman George Miller (D-CA) on academic standards, wrap-around services for students, assessments, and charter schools, among other issues.
+Previously, Brown served as the vice president of policy at Teach for America, where she provided strategic direction on a range of issues.
+Prior to her role at Teach for America, Brown served as senior education policy advisor for the House Committee on Education and Labor, where she advised Chairman George Miller (D-CA).

-As the domestic policy advisor for 2008 presidential candidate Hillary Clinton, Brown oversaw the development of policy initiatives to provide pre-kindergarten for all children, to promote college affordability and completion, and to address child poverty, adoption, family leave, and job training.
+As the domestic policy advisor for 2008 presidential candidate Hillary Clinton, Brown oversaw the development of policy initiatives to provide pre-kindergarten for all children, promote college affordability and completion, address child poverty, and more.

-Earlier in Brown’s career, she directed Teach for America’s Early Childhood Initiative and served as a legislative assistant for both Sen. Hillary Clinton (D-NY) and Rep. Jim Langevin (D-RI).
-She was also previously a field organizer for the Democratic Coordinated Campaign Committee in Montana and a research assistant at Mathematica Policy Research in New Jersey.
+Earlier in Brown’s career, she directed Teach for America’s Early Childhood Initiative and served as a legislative assistant for both Sen. Hillary Clinton (D-NY) and Rep. Jim Langevin (D-RI) and as a research assistant at Mathematica Policy Research in New Jersey.
 Brown received her bachelor’s degree from Smith College and holds a master’s in public policy from the Kennedy School of Government at Harvard University.